 The heavy-duty steel frame of the Xceed is built to last.
 It feels solid, giving you the assurance that it will not wobble when you are going heavy on your workout.
 The seat on this machine is stylish and comfortable, being made from heavy duty polyurethane foam.
 It is completely adjustable to allow users to customize their positioning.

 On the Xceed you get a range of cable and pulley options that allow you to work your muscles from a range of angles.
-Your purchase comes with an ab strap, squat bar and lat pulldown bar.
+Your purchase comes with an ab strap, squat bar, and lat pulldown bar.

 The Xceed has a relatively compact footprint, requiring just 7’ x 4’ of floor space.
 As a result, this is a good option for people who have limited workout space at home.

 Bowflex provides a 7-year warranty on the Bowflex Xceed home gym.
 This covers the frame construction and the pulley system.
-When it comes to power rods that provide the resistance, Bowflex are so confident in the strength and integrity of their system that they offer a Never-Ending warranty.
+When it comes to power rods that provide the resistance, Bowflex is so confident in the strength and integrity of their system that they offer a Never-Ending warranty.
 That means that they will replace the rods if they become defective at any time for life!

 When you receive your Bowflex Xceed it will arrive fully unassembled.
 Some reviewers have mentioned that assembly is quite confusing.
 You will have to put aside a couple of hours and need a helper to put the machine together.